What is Form 1099-MISC?

 What Can You Do to Simplify the Process?

-Fortunately, there are several online vendors you can use prepare the forms, mail them to your contractors and electronically file them with the IRS, all for very reasonable rates (starting at $3.99 per form).
+Fortunately, there are several online vendors you can use prepare the forms, mail them to your contractors and electronically file them with the IRS, all for very reasonable rates (starting at around $2.90 per form).
 I have had excellent experience with Track1099 and can recommend them with great confidence.
 I also can prepare and file these forms for you as well.